selfcommunity/api-docs/source/includes/authentication/_jwt.md

 ```

 This Endpoint test the validity of the token.
+It verifies the JWS (Signature) of the token.

+**It does not verify the user_id and the token_type of the payload.**

 <h3 id="http-request">HTTP Request</h3>